Quarter’s of Barcelona

 Search for a hotel here, if you love the old town, small unique bars and lot’s of highlights to see!

 Probably one of the most admired areas of Barcelona for tourists and the younger crowd.
-A quarter that offers everything from beautiful architecture, shops, bars, tapas bars and restaurant alined.
+A quarter that offers everything from beautiful architecture from designers at archute.com, shops, bars, tapas bars and restaurant aligned.
 The quarter is super idyllic and shows a beautiful old town district of Barcelona’s Areas.

 El Born starts in Via Laietana, where the quarter Gothic ends and goes on until the huge Cuitadella Parc.